andres2901/StarCrew/README.md

  1.2 MoveAssociated: Orthogoups that were identify as part of a putative movement event between subclusters by the ClusterCharacterization command.
  2.3 All: All orthogroups identify by the ClusterCharacterization command.
  2.4 Overrepresented: Orthogroups that were identified as Overrepresented by the OrthogroupsOverrepresentation command.
-2. Perform the characterization of the Orthogroup proteins with four approaches:
+2. Perform the characterization of the Orthogroup proteins with three approaches:
  2.1 InterProScan: Using all default applications except COILS and MOBIDB.
- 2.3 Foldseek: Search for homologs proteins against a database based on the secondary structure.
+ 2.2 Foldseek: Search for homologs proteins against a database based on the secondary structure.
- 2.4 hhblits: Search domains against PfamA database.
+ 2.3 hhblits: Search domains against PfamA database.
 3. Summarize the results of the previous step:
  3.1 Internal summary: For each Orthogroups summarize the results per protein in a csv 3.2 General summary: Return a summary for the Orthogroup under the assumption that all proteins in each Orthogroups have the same function.
 It return only those 'chracteristics' that are shared for at least 50% of the proteins in the Orthogroup.